Are you planning to cross the United States off of your international travel list? Visiting America is an exciting experience.

 Call your healthcare provider before you leave your home country and arrange medical insurance for your travels.
 The American health care system is undergoing radical change, and medical costs can end up costing you a fortune if you are not insured.

 The water in most cities is safe to drink.
-Ask the locals of your hotel concierge if the water is suitable for drinking, if in doubt use a water bottle with a built-in filter to remove any bacteria.
+Ask the locals or your hotel concierge if the water is suitable for drinking, if in doubt use a water bottle with a built-in filter to remove any bacteria.

 Many Americans work in the service industry as bartenders, waiters, and even cab drivers.
 Many of them work for less than the minimum wage and rely on tips to make their money.
 If you experience good service, then make sure you tip at least 10% of the value of your bill.